believethehype/nostrdvm/README.md

 This framework provides a way to easily build and/or run `Nostr NIP90 DVMs in Python`.

 This project is currently under development and additional tasks and features are added along the way.
-This means the project is in alpha status, interfaces might still change/break.
+This means the project is in alpha status, interfaces might still change/break at this stage.

 ## To get started: